All Episodes

 We have to have ethanol.

-I that's what the kind of stuff you're talking about, and I fully understand it.
+That's the kind of stuff you're talking about, and I fully understand it.

-And that brings me right back around to Ronnie, because basically what you and I've heard other talk show hosts saying is, well, he stinks, but we've got to vote for him.
+And that brings me right back around to Ronnie because basically what you and I've heard other talk show hosts saying is, well, he stinks, but we've got to vote for him.

 So in other words, sacrifice your principles.